 Schedule a Free

 Feel free to call or email now.
+Please note that I only offer free case reviews after verifying there is not a conflict of interest and only provide them for the criminal defense cases I handle in Greene County, Missouri.
 Please do not include any details about your case in the message aside from the type of charge.
 Thank you.